ModelDBRepository/87760/README.md

 ---

-*Created by Ian Bruce <ibruce@ieee.org> - last modified Wednesday, January 4, 2006*
+*Created by Ian Bruce <ibruce@ieee.org>*

----
+- last modified Wednesday, January 4, 2006

-2025-05-27 – Standardized to Markdown
+- Standardized to Markdown, May 27, 2025